tanay-jaiman/password-manager/README.md

 - GUI.py is the main file which executes the program.
 As the name suggests, it has various GUI functionalities to cater to any possible error and to verify user input.

-- password_manager.py contains the functions to store and create powerful password.
-Basically acts as a back-end to the GUI.
+- password_manager.py contains the functions to store and create powerful passwords.
+In simpler terms, acts as a back-end to the GUI.

 - passwords.csv stores the password in an excel format.